Forrest Gump (novel): Film adaptations

 The screenplay differs from the book in some elements.
 It does not identify Forrest as a person with savant syndrome.
 It sanitizes his sex life and reduces profanity as expressed by Forrest in the book.
 According to author Winston Groom, the movie "took some of the rough edges off" Forrest.
 He had envisioned the character being played by actor John Goodman.
-In addition, the movie does not include Gump's time with NASA nor other careers such as boxing.
+In addition, the movie does not include Gump's time with NASA nor other careers such as professional wrestling.
 It dropped his time with the cannibals and the ape named Sue.
 The movie uses special effects and historic footage to have the characters appear to interact with historical figures.